How would you rate your knowledge of domain management? Is it good? Bad?

-A domain is similar.
-If someone wants to visit your website, that person will use your domain name to access it.
+Think of domain names as physical addresses for offices where mail is sent and where people drive to if they want to visit.
+If someone wants to visit your website, that person will have to type your domain name into a search engine or browser to access it.
 Your domain name "points" to your website just as your physical address "points" to your office.

 A Basic DNS Glossary